Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Important points to remember when you’re trying to determine if something is a scam:

 Click here to be directed to Edgewood’s Crime Data map.
-On it, you will be able to see the past month’s crime statistics harvested from Pierce County’s crime information.
-There is an approximate lag of 2 weeks as data is uploaded to the system.
+On it, you will be able to see the past 90 days of crime statistics harvested from Pierce County’s crime information.
+Please be aware, there can be a delay of up to several weeks as data is uploaded to the system.

 The Crime Free Multi-Housing (CFMH) Program strives to create a close working relationship between property owners/managers and law enforcement.
 The goal of this program is to empower property managers with the knowledge and tools needed to keep illegal activity off their rental property.
 This is a solution-oriented program which is designed to be simple yet effective in reducing the incidences of crime in rental property.